-1.1 The Better Together Scottish Patient Experience Inpatient Survey is a postal survey, first conducted in early 2010, with the aim of establishing the experience of a sample of people aged 16 years and over who had a recent overnight hospital stay.
-The survey covers six specific areas of inpatient experience: admission to hospital; the hospital and ward; care and treatment; hospital staff; arrangements for leaving hospital; and care and support services after leaving hospital.
+- The Scottish Inpatient Patient Experience Survey is a postal survey, first conducted in early 2010, with the aim of establishing the experience of a sample of people aged 16 years and over who had a recent overnight hospital stay.
+The survey covers seven specific areas of inpatient experience: admission to hospital; the hospital and ward; care and treatment; operations and procedures; hospital staff; arrangements for leaving hospital; and care and support services after leaving hospital.
 A copy of the questionnaire can be found in Appendix A.

-1.3 The third Scottish Patient Experience inpatient survey was run in 2012.
-This report provides technical information on the survey design, sampling, fieldwork and analysis of the 2012 inpatient survey.
-The latest results are available in the national report at: http://www.scotland.gov.uk/inpatientsurveynationalreport
+- This report provides technical information on the survey design, sampling, fieldwork and analysis of the 2014 inpatient survey.
+The latest results are available in the national report at: http://www.gov.scot/Publications/2014/08/4194

-1.4 Better Together is Scotland's Patient Experience Programme, which supports NHS Scotland in developing ways to use patients' experiences to inform service design and planning across the health service to drive improvement.
+- The Scottish Patient Experience Programme supports NHS Scotland in developing ways to use patients' experiences to inform service design and planning across the health service to drive improvement.

 - Gain a fuller understanding of the experiences of adult patients receiving inpatient services at NHS hospitals in Scotland;